tensorpack/tensorpack/docs/tutorial/input-source.md

 * [Sort/skip some data](https://github.com/tensorflow/tensorflow/issues/14250)
 * [Write data to files](https://github.com/tensorflow/tensorflow/issues/15014)

-To support all these features which could've been done with __3 lines of code in Python __, you need either a new TF API, or ask [Dataset.from_generator](https://www.tensorflow.org/versions/r1.4/api_docs/python/tf/contrib/data/Dataset#from_generator)
+To support all these features which could've been done with __3 lines of code in Python__, you need either a new TF API, or ask [Dataset.from_generator](https://www.tensorflow.org/versions/r1.4/api_docs/python/tf/contrib/data/Dataset#from_generator)
 (i.e. Python again) to the rescue.

 It only makes sense to use TF to read data, if your data is originally very clean and well-formated.
 If not, you may feel like writing a script to format your data, but then you're almost writing a Python loader already!

-Think about it: it's a waste of time to write a Python script to transform from raw data to TF-friendly format, then a TF script to transform from this format to tensors.
+Think about it: it's a waste of time to write a Python script to transform from some format to TF-friendly format, then a TF script to transform from this format to tensors.
 The intermediate format doesn't have to exist.
 You just need the right interface to connect Python to the graph directly, efficiently.